sesaquecruz/auth-infrastructure/README.md

 This project contains two services, both of them are replicated across two nodes.
 Through the API Gateway, each service is associated to one route.
 The public service is associated to `("/")` and the protected service to `("/api/")`.

 Users attempting to access the protected route are redirected to the login page to perform authentication.
 They also have the option to create a new account.
 After successful authentication, the user is redirected to the protected endpoint and granted access.
-The endpoints respond with messages indicating whether they are public or private.
+The endpoints responses body contains messages indicating whether they are public or private and the node accessed.

 - Infrastructure: